S3 method for class 'cat_sample'

 an object of class

-created by the function cat_sample_data.- option
+cat_samplecreated by the function cat_sample_data.- option

 character string with the name of the option.